tamtato/solar-system/README.md

 ## Technical description

-- The user should be able to see a list of bodies in our solar system
+- The user should be able to see a list of bodies in our solar system - Done
-- The user should be given enough data in the list to get a basic understanding of what planets and orbiting bodies are related to one another
+- The user should be given enough data in the list to get a basic understanding of what planets and orbiting bodies are related to one another - Done
-- The user should be able to add their own body to the solar system (bonus for keeping the new body when reloading the page using frontend caching solutions)
+- The user should be able to add their own body to the solar system (bonus for keeping the new body when reloading the page using frontend caching solutions) - Done
-- The list should be sortable and filterable through query params
+- The list should be sortable and filterable through query params - Done

 ## Practical description